Avoid Network Outages When Migrating A Data Center

 Network engineers often have nightmares about data center migrations.
 Not only can it take months to complete a migration, most organizations will face multiple network outages during that timeframe.
-Today’s networks consist of hundreds of thousands of components that will need to be discovered, verified and documented.
-In fact, data from AlogSec shows that two out of every three organizations face unexpected application disruptions during a data center migration project.
+Today’s networks consist of hundreds of thousands of components that will need to be discovered, verified, and documented.
+In fact, two out of every three organizations face unexpected application disruptions during a data center migration project.

 The first step in any migration is to understand the ins and outs of the network.
 This is a comprehensive, yet critical process for any network team.
 This includes an:

 Topology and design diagrams of the data center

 A list of every application affected by the network

 By automating the network documentation process, organizations can streamline this process for both pre-upgrade and post-upgrade networks.
 Dynamic Network Maps have virtually infinite detail to document any aspect of design from firewall policies and dynamic routing to multicasting and layer-2 design.

 Dynamic Network Maps have virtually infinite detail to document any aspect of design.